Hoddle Bridge: History

 Before construction of the bridge began, the nearest crossing for traffic was at the Morell Bridge, a half-mile downstream.
-Traffic conditions at this narrow bridge was very congested, as a considerable proportion of traffic which came down from the north along Punt Road was compelled to swing to the west to cross the river and thence again to the east for an extra mile.
+Traffic conditions at this narrow bridge were very congested, as a considerable proportion of traffic which came down from the north along Punt Road was compelled to swing to the west to cross the river and thence again to the east for an extra mile.
 Comparisons of traffic measurements taken in the vicinity before and after the bridge had opened had shown not only a decrease in total distance in crossing the river, but an increase of traffic of 17.38%.

 The bridge was originally referred to as Punt Road Bridge, but was named after the surveyor Robert Hoddle upon opening by the Premier of Victoria Albert Dunstan on 22 December 1938.
-It replaced an earlier footbridge, which in turn had replaced a punt service.